wdriera33/FinTech_BootCamp/README.md

 * Credit Karma is a fast growing company while tackling high visibility, cross-functional projects can be challenging to navigate as an engineer.

 * Members looking for a free credit score & financial advice.
-Members can see free personalized offers and recommendations on their profiles to help them make their next financial move  Credit Karma is a consumer technology company with more than 100 million members in the United States, U.K. and Canada, including almost half of all U.S. millennials.
+Members can see free personalized offers and recommendations on their profiles to help them make their next financial move.
+Credit Karma is a consumer technology company with more than 100 million members in the United States, U.K. and Canada, including almost half of all U.S. millennials.

-* One of the technology used is the products and services using Google Cloud Platform (GCP) has been a big ingredient.
+* One of the key technology used, is the products and services using Google Cloud Platform (GCP).

 ## Landscape: